DioxusLabs/dioxus/docs/guide/src/en/getting_started/mobile.md

 Example: [Todo App](https://github.com/DioxusLabs/example-projects/blob/master/ios_demo)

 ## Support
 Mobile is currently the least-supported renderer target for Dioxus.
-Mobile apps are rendered with the platform's WebView, meaning that animations, transparency, and native widgets are not currently achievable.
+Mobile apps are rendered with either the platform's WebView or experimentally through WGPU.
+WebView doesn't support animations, transparency, and native widgets.

-In addition, iOS is the only supported Mobile Platform.
-It is possible to get Dioxus running on Android and rendered with WebView, but the Rust windowing library that Dioxus uses – tao – does not currently support Android.

 Mobile support is currently best suited for CRUD-style apps, ideally for internal teams who need to develop quickly but don't care much about animations or native widgets.

+This guide is primarily targetted for iOS apps, however, you can follow it while using the `android` guide in `cargo-mobile`.

 ## Getting Set up